MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/add-a-search-box-to-your-intranet-site.md

 ## Customize the appearance of the search box

-To help the search box better fit with the style of your intranet, there is a variety of configuration options you can control.
-Mix and match the appropriate options to suit your needs.
+To help the search box better fit with the style of your intranet, there are a variety of configuration options you can use.
+Mix and match options to suit your needs.

 ```html
 <div id="bfb_searchbox"></div>